-External meetings and representation - Board members will be asked to attend key partnership meetings on behalf of Healthwatch Stockton-on-Tees and to participate in events linked to supporting, developing or promoting Healthwatch Stockton-on-Tees and its objectives.
+External meetings and representation - Board members will be asked to attend and feedback from key partnership meetings on behalf of Healthwatch Stockton-on-Tees and to participate in events linked to supporting, developing or promoting Healthwatch Stockton-on-Tees and its objectives.
 This may from time to time include representing Healthwatch Stockton-on-Tees at regional or national events.